Crish-lab/Bioinformatics_Specialization/README.md

 # Bioinformatics_Specialization
 Stepik code challenges solved.
-The codes in this repository _*are not my authorship*_, they belong to the following GitHub developers and creators (not necessarily in a particular oder):
+Not all the codes in this repository _*are from my authorship*_, they belong to the following GitHub developers and creators (not necessarily in a particular oder):
 luoguanghao: https://github.com/luoguanghao
 ruizhang84: https://github.com/ruizhang84
 zhaoc1: https://github.com/zhaoc1